Homesh First: Homesh Knesset caucus

 In August 2007, a 10-member Homesh Knesset caucus met for the first time.
 This group is headed by MK Aryeh Eldad.
 The caucus's mandate is to work to promote the reestablishment of Homesh - as a first step towards the return to all the places from which Jews were expelled during the Disengagement Plan of 2005.
-The group will work to build the legitimacy of the Homesh First group and support the resettlement of northwestern Shomron.
+The group will work to build the legitimacy of the Homesh First group and support the resettlement of the northwestern West Bank.
 Yossi Dagan, the leader of Homesh First, said that this achievement is a "significant milestone towards the return to Homesh."
 In September 2007, the Knesset's Homesh caucus canceled their planned trip to Homesh due to the army having banned reporters from joining them.
 MK Arye Eldad argued with the IDF in an attempt to enter Homesh with reporters.
 He was accompanied by MK Uri Ariel and MK Yuli-Yoel Edelstein.
 These three MKs are from the 10 member caucus created in August.
 The three had planned to visit Homesh to visit with dozens of grassroots activists from Homesh First who are camped out at Homesh.